CaptainBKola/multithreadingjs/README.md

-# Simple implementation of web-workers in javascript
+# Simple implementation of multithreaded Javascript with web-workers